DETAILED ACTION

 Claims 1 and 2 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claim 19 of copending Application No. 19/025,301 (reference application).
 Although the claims at issue are not identical, they are not patentably distinct from each other.

-Claim 1 of the instant application and claim 19 of the reference application each recite a hinge mechanism for a foldable electronic device comprising (claim 1): the hinge mechanism comprises a base (claim 1) and a main hinge module and is disposed corresponding to a bendable part of a flexible display of the electronic device (claim 1), wherein the electronic device is unfolded or folded via the hinge mechanism; the base comprising a bearing surface, and the bearing surface is configured to support the flexible display (claim 19); the main hinge module comprises a first rotating component and a second rotating component, and the first rotating component and the second rotating component are disposed on two opposite sides of the base (claim 4); the first rotating component comprises a first support plate (claim 4), the first support plate comprises a first plate surface, and the first plate surface is configured to support the flexible display; the second rotating component comprises a second support plate (claim 19), the second support plate comprises a second plate surface, and the second plate surface is configured to support the flexible display; and when the hinge mechanism is in a folded state, an included angle between the first plate surface and the bearing surface is less than an included angle between the second plate surface and the bearing surface, to form, between the first plate surface, the second plate surface, and the bearing surface, display accommodating space for accommodating the bendable part of the flexible display (claim 19, lines 1-10).
+Claim 1 of the instant application and claim 19 of the reference application each recite a hinge mechanism for a foldable electronic device comprising (claim 1): the hinge mechanism comprises a base (claim 1) and a main hinge module and is disposed corresponding to a bendable part of a flexible display of the electronic device (claim 1), wherein the electronic device is unfolded or folded via the hinge mechanism; the base comprising a bearing surface, and the bearing surface is configured to support the flexible display (claim 1); the main hinge module comprises a first rotating component and a second rotating component, and the first rotating component and the second rotating component are disposed on two opposite sides of the base (claim 1); the first rotating component comprises a first support plate (claim 1), the first support plate comprises a first plate surface, and the first plate surface is configured to support the flexible display; wherein the first rotating component further comprises a swing arm, the swing arm is rotatably connected to the base, and a rotation axis (second rotation axis, claim 19) of the first support arm is parallel to but does not overlap (inherent when parallel to) a rotation axis (first rotation axis, claim 19) of the swing arm, the second rotating component comprises a second support plate (claim 19), the second support plate comprises a second plate surface, and the second plate surface is configured to support the flexible display; and when the hinge mechanism is in a folded state, an included angle between the first plate surface and the bearing surface is less than an included angle between the second plate surface and the bearing surface, to form, between the first plate surface, the second plate surface, and the bearing surface, display accommodating space for accommodating the bendable part of the flexible display (claim 19, lines 1-10).

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.